The Anatomy of A Landing Page – Do This to Get Leads or You’re Doing it Wrong.

 The strategy of incorporating social proof into your landing page is extremely important to:

 Social proof is like online word of mouth and positive peer pressure.
-It adds trust and credibility to your brand which leads to more appointments, sales, conversions, etc.
+It adds trust and credibility to your brand, which leads to more appointments, sales, conversions, and more.

 “When you use compelling social proof on your landing pages, you can more than double your conversion rate.” — TrustPilot

-But testimonials and online reviews aren’t the only example of social influencing— here's a quick hit-list of social proof elements that you can reference when gathering trust indicators for your landing page:
+But testimonials and online reviews aren’t the only examples of social influencing— here’s a quick hit list of social proof elements that you can reference when gathering trust indicators for your landing page:

-• Brand statistics – number of customers, years in business, social shares, range of countries/states, etc.
+- Brand statistics include the number of customers, years in business, social shares, and range of countries/states.

 Try to incorporate at least 2 of these examples on your landing page to really amplify that trust factor.